Merapolis/phishing-defense-cirumvention/README.md

 # GUI
 We will do a custom app for running this using Flask.
 This is a python web framework.
 Install the requirements for the app.
+Which we already installed in a prior step.
 ```
 sudo apt install python3-flask python3-requests
 ```